NI Grammar School Admission criteria for

 Waiting List Policy.

-For applications for a place in years other than Year 8 parents must complete and return the Application for Admission Application, available on
+For applications for a place in years other than Year 8 parents must complete and return the Application for Admission form, available on www.royalschool.com

 APPLICATIONS AND ADMISSIONS TO YEAR 8